 Borneo Project supports construction and operation of Penan preschool in Long Belok.

-Borneo Project aids with publication of research on international real estate investments by Sarawak Chief Minister’s family and by major logging dynasties, including evidence of possible corruption and kickbacks, a collaboration with Sarawak Report (sarawakreport.org)
+Borneo Project aids with publication of research on international real estate investments by Sarawak Chief Minister’s family and by major logging dynasties, including evidence of possible corruption and kickbacks, in collaboration with Sarawak Report (sarawakreport.org)

 Decisive legal victories in several Sarawak Court cases including Rumah Madel and its neighbors, recognizing legal rights of customary land owners over provisional state land leases to oil palm companies, and awarding damages to customary owners whose forest gardens were destroyed.